interob/libgdal-ecw/README.md

 19. `sudo ldconfig`
 20. Now test: `gdalinfo --formats | grep -i ECW`

 With slight adaptation, SDK 5.5 should work fine too.
+Be aware the you will need to re-do steps 10-20 as you update the GDAL package you have installed in your system.

 # Troubleshooting
 1. You may need to to tell GDAL where your plugins live: `export GDAL_DRIVER_PATH=/usr/lib/gdalplugins`